Interlisp/Interlisp.github.io/README.md

 ```

 - Title: The displayed title for the page.
 - Weight:  Specifies the positioning of the page.
-Lower number pages are higher in the page order.  `Hugo` allows for mulitple pages to be assigned the same weight.
+Lower number pages are higher in the page order.  `Hugo` allows for multiple pages to be assigned the same weight.
 - Type: Identifies the type of the page.
 Currently all pages are of type `docs`

 The content to display on the page follows the preamble.
 Content is written using [Markdown](https://www.markdownguide.org/tools/hugo/).